QuantConnect/lean-cli/README.md

 Pull projects from QuantConnect to the local drive.

 ```
-Usage: pull [OPTIONS]
+Usage: lean cloud pull [OPTIONS]

   Pull projects from QuantConnect to the local drive.

-  This command overrides the content of local files with the content of their
-  respective counterparts in the cloud.
+  This command overrides the content of local files with the content of their respective counterparts in the cloud.

-  This command will not delete local files for which there is no counterpart
-  in the cloud.
+  This command will not delete local files for which there is no counterpart in the cloud.

-  If you pull a specific project, all the libraries linked to that project are
-  pulled as well (recursively).
+  If you pull a specific project, all the libraries linked to that project are pulled as well (recursively).

 Options:
-  --project TEXT   Name or id of the project to pull (all cloud projects if not
+  --project TEXT   Name or id of the project to pull (all cloud projects if not specified)
-                   specified)

   --pull-bootcamp  Pull Boot Camp projects (disabled by default)
   --help           Show this message and exit.
   --verbose        Enable debug logging